Particular/docs.particular.net/nservicebus/pipeline/message-mutators.md

 ### Logical Message Mutators

 Message mutators change/react to individual messages being sent or received.
-The `IMessageMutator` interface allows the implementation of hooks for the sending and receiving sides.
-If more fine grained is required use `IMutateOutgoingMessages` or `IMutateIncomingMessages`.
+The `IMutateOutgoingMessages` or `IMutateIncomingMessages` interfaces allow the implementation of hooks for the sending and receiving sides.

 Mutators can be used to perform actions such as validation of outgoing/incoming messages.